 In those situations, managers can feel like there's no right answer.
-If you hire someone when it's not necessary, you could end up dealing with an employee who's unhappy because she has nothing to do — or worse, having to lay off the person when you can't justify maintaining her position.
-But if you wait too long to add staff, you risk burning out your current employees and missing out on growth opportunities.
+If you hire someone when it's not necessary, you could end up dealing with an employee who doesn’t have enough to do — or worse, having to lay off the person when you can't justify maintaining the position.
+But if you wait too long to add staff, you risk workplace burnout and might miss out on growth opportunities.

 It can be a difficult decision for managers to make, but we're here to help.
 Here are some common scenarios that can assist you in determining whether you’re adequately staffed or it’s time to hire: